 The wall of the small intestine mostly absorbs nutrients, vitamins and salts.
 From there, the nutrients enter the bloodstream and are carried to all of the body's organs.

-The wall of the small intestine also produces various .
-These influence things like the production of bile or pancreatic juice.
+The wall of the small intestine also produces various hormones.
+These hormones influence things like the production of bile or pancreatic juice.
 This causes even more water to be released into the intestine.
-The also send the message to your brain that you are full.
+The hormones also send the message to your brain that you are full.

 The large intestine